James Starks

-Early years
+Early life

 James attended high school in Niagara Falls, New York, where he played football and ran track.
 In football, he ran for 1,048 yards and threw for over 600 yards for the Wolverines of Niagara Falls High School while earning All-Western New York honors in his senior season.
 He served as a captain for three years.
 In track & field, Starks was one of the states top performers in the long jump (PR of 7.00 meters), and also recorded an 11.14 100-meter dash time.

 Considered only a two-star recruit by Rivals.com, Starks's only scholarship offer came from Buffalo, which he accepted.

 College career

 Starks attended the University at Buffalo, where he played on the Buffalo Bulls football team from 2006 to 2009.
 He set a career rushing record with 3,140 yards, and scored 40 total touchdowns.
 He registered back-to-back 1,000 yard seasons as a sophomore and junior.
 He was one of the elite backs in the MAC and became the first 1,000-yard rusher in the Bulls’ Division I-A era.
 He also became the first UB freshman to earn All-MAC recognition in 2006.
 He earned second-team All-MAC honors as a freshman and sophomore, and was named to the All-MAC first-team as a junior.
 Starks did not play in his senior season due to a shoulder injury.
 He is also a member of Phi Beta Sigma fraternity.